Clermont Club, the Most Exclusive Casino in London

 Casino for Traditionalists

 This is one of the most traditional casinos worldwide.
 To enjoy gambling at this luxurious casino, you need to apply for membership in the club at least 24 hours before you want to visit Clermont Club.
-Any person can make it, but you should not assume that you will instantly get this membership.
-This is a conservative establishment, where all members are entitled to vote on who will be able to join the club and who will be denied.
+Any person can make it, but you should not assume you will instantly get this membership.
+This is a conservative establishment where all members are entitled to vote on who will be able to join the club and who will be denied.

 Clermont Club

-Here you need to understand the difference between modernists and traditionalists.
+Here, you need to understand the difference between modernists and traditionalists.

 People in an elite casino Clermont Club